zhiqwang/yolort/README.md

 [![Stable](https://github.com/zhiqwang/yolov5-rt-stack/workflows/Stable/badge.svg)](https://github.com/zhiqwang/yolov5-rt-stack/actions?query=workflow%3AStable) [![Nightly](https://github.com/zhiqwang/yolov5-rt-stack/workflows/Nightly/badge.svg)](https://github.com/zhiqwang/yolov5-rt-stack/actions?query=workflow%3ANightly)

-Yet another implementation of Ultralytics's [yolov5](https://github.com/ultralytics/yolov5), and with modules refactoring to make it available in deployment backends such as `libtorch`, `onnxruntime` and so on. *Currently work in process, very pleasure for suggestion and cooperation.
-BTW, leave a 🌟 if you liked it.*
+**What it is.** You like torchvision's faster-rcnn or retinanet?
+You like ultralytics/yolov5?
+You love yolov5-rt-stack!
+Yet another implementation of Ultralytics's [yolov5](https://github.com/ultralytics/yolov5), and with modules refactoring to make it available in deployment backends such as `libtorch`, `onnxruntime` and so on.

 <a href=".github/zidane.jpg"><img src=".github/zidane.jpg" alt="YOLO inference demo" width="500"/></a>